Deep Learning of Semi-Competing Risk Data via a New Neural Expectation-Maximization Algorithm: Illness-Death Model

-{where $\gamma$ is a random effect, referred to as a subject's frailty, $\lambda_{0g}\left(t\right); g\in\{1,2,3\}$ are the baseline hazards for the three state transitions, $\boldsymbol{x}$ is a $p$-vector of covariates, and $h_g(\boldsymbol{x})$ are log-risk functions which relate the covariates to the hazard rates for each potential transition.
-This model is considered semi-Markov, as the time to the terminal event after having observed the non-terminal event is conditional on the `sojourn time' between events.
-Based on (\ref{eq:a:condhaz1}) - (\ref{eq:a:condhaz2}), the survival functions of interest are }
+where $\gamma$ is a random effect, referred to as a subject's {\it frailty}, $\lambda_{0g}\left(t\right); g\in\{1,2,3\}$ are the baseline hazards for the three state transitions, $\boldsymbol{x}$ is a $p$-vector of covariates, and $h_g(\boldsymbol{x})$ are log-risk functions which relate the covariates to the hazard rates for each transition.
+Based on (\ref{eq:a:condhaz1}) - (\ref{eq:a:condhaz3}), survival functions of interest are

-{where $\Lambda_{0g}(t) = \int_0^t \lambda_{0g}(u)du$ are the cumulative baseline hazards for each transition.
-We can see that the joint survival function conditional on $\gamma$ and evaluated at $t_2 = t_1$ takes the form in (\ref{eq:a:st1t1}) due to the competing nature of the state transitions from no event to the first of either the non-terminal or the terminal event.
-The survival function of $t_2$ conditional on $t_1$ and the frailty in (\ref{eq:a:st2t1}) is defined in terms of transition in the sojourn time between events.}
+where $\Lambda_{0g}(t) = \int_0^t \lambda_{0g}(u)du$ are the cumulative baseline hazards for each transition.
+The joint survival function evaluated at $t_2 = t_1$ takes the form in (\ref{eq:a:st1t1}) due to the competing nature of the state transitions from no event to the first of either the non-terminal or the terminal event.
+The survival function of $t_2$ conditional on $t_1$ and the frailty in (\ref{eq:a:st2t1}) is defined in terms of the difference in time between events.